WHEN TO GO TO IMMEDIATE CARE

 - Sore Throat – To soothe a sore throat at home, try gargling twice a day with a mixture of six pressed garlic cloves in a glass of warm water for three days.
 Garlic possesses antimicrobial properties and can assist in fighting the bacteria causing a sore throat.
 Sore throats are one of the more common ailments, and they often don’t require medical attention.
 If you do happen to experience throat swelling, trouble breathing, or if swallowing becomes especially hard it may be time to seek medical care as soon as possible.

 - Cough – When faced with a bothersome cough, try taking two teaspoons of honey before bedtime and increasing your vitamin C intake.
 Honey acts as a great cough suppressant and vitamin C helps to boost your immune system.
-If the cough has been going on for more than a week, you are coughing yellow or green mucus, or you also develop fever alongside the cough, it may be in your best interest to seek immediate care.
+If a cough has been going on for more than a week, you are coughing yellow or green mucus, or you also develop fever alongside the cough, it may be in your best interest to seek immediate care.

 - Cold – If you feel a cold coming on, drinking a tea-like mixture of half a lemon and a teaspoon of honey three times daily can help.
 Similar to the symptoms of a cough, if you’re experiencing a fever or your symptoms have been around for more than a week, seeking immediate care is the best way to combat the sickness.